Professional golfer

-A professional golfer is somebody who receives payments or financial rewards in the sport of golf that are directly related to their skill or reputation.
+A professional golfer is someone who receives payments or financial rewards in the sport of golf that are directly related to their skill or reputation.
 A person who earns money by teaching or playing golf is traditionally considered a "golf pro", most of whom are teachers/coaches.
 The professional golfer status is reserved for people who play, rather than teach, golf for a career.

 In golf, the distinction between amateurs and professionals is rigorously maintained.
 An amateur who breaches the rules of amateur status may lose said status.
 A golfer who has lost their amateur status may not play in amateur competitions until amateur status has been reinstated; a professional may not play in amateur tournaments unless the Committee is notified, acknowledges and confirms the participation.
 It is very difficult for a professional to regain their amateur status; simply agreeing not to take payment for a particular tournament is not enough.
 A player must apply to the governing body of the sport to have amateur status reinstated.